top of page

 What are the parade times during Tulip Festival?

 We have two parades each day of Tulip Time.
-The afternoon parade begins at 2:30pm, and the lighted evening parade begins at 8:30pm.
+The afternoon parade begins at approximately 2:45pm, and the lighted evening parade begins at approximately 8:30pm.
 The parades make their way down Main Street, around Central Park, and past the Pella Historical Village on Franklin Street.

 Do you have a schedule of events for each day?